 It is an area rich in atmosphere and history.
 This was the heartland of Jacobite support for Bonnie Prince Charlie in 1745 and it retains its air of haunting romance to this day.

 Glencoe, another haunting and sombre spot, is also 23 miles away by this route and offers many famous walks and climbs.
-To the north west, Arisaig (40m), in addition to its legendary silver sands, has a beautiful golf course above the shore.
+To the north west, Arisaig (40 miles), in addition to its legendary silver sands, has a beautiful golf course above the shore.

-Continuing past the house to the south west down Gleann Geal, you come to Lochaline (17m) where a little car ferry plies across to Fishnish on Mull, so a day visit to Iona is perfectly feasible.
+Continuing past the house to the south west down Gleann Geal, you come to Lochaline (17 miles) where a little car ferry plies across to Fishnish on Mull, so a day visit to Iona is perfectly feasible.
 Loch fishing and deerstalking may also be available in the area.

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Kitchen/Dining room with electric cooker, microwave, dishwasher, fridge/freezer, washer/drier etc.
+Kitchen/dining room with electric cooker, microwave, dishwasher, fridge/freezer, washing machine/tumble dryer, etc

-Double bedroom and ensuite bathroom with bath, WC and basin.
+Double bedroom and en suite bathroom with bath, WC and wash basin

-Twin bedroom (converts to Double) connecting door to shower room (shared with small DB).
+Twin bedroom (converts to double) with connecting door to shower room

 - Linen (Double Bed)